jxnwxx/tp/docs/UserGuide.md

 ### Adding a patient : `add`

-Adds a patient to the patient list. <br>
+Adds a patient to the patient list.
 Useful when you take a new patient under your care

 Format: `add n/NAME i/NRIC g/GENDER p/PHONE_NUMBER e/EMAIL d/DATEOFBITH a/ADDRESS [mh/MEDICALHISTORY]…​`